ru-wel/CAUTION-COFFEE-ADBASE-WEBPUB/README.md

 Use 'git commit <'filename'> -m <'YOUR MESSAGE HERE'>' to commit changes to your local file or 'git commit -a -m <'YOUR MESSAGE HERE'>' to commit all files.

+Use 'git remote add origin https://github.com/ru-wel/CAUTION-COFFEE-REPO.git' to set github repo as local repo

+Use 'git push origin' to push your local files to github repo

 Use 'git pull origin' to update your local files from github repo

-Use 'git push origin' to push your local files to github repo